oracle-livelabs/database/sharding/raft23ai/topology/topology.md

 2. In the list, please open the "More Details" tab for User No. 1.

-Open two additional tabs by clicking on "Update" for User No. 1

 ![<demo_ui_app_more_details_2>](./images/demo-ui-app-click-more-det-2.png " ")

 Similarly, Open two additional tabs by clicking on "Update" for User No. 1